ALPHAvibe/PyMapper/README.md

 PyMapper is a python utility that stores the property mapping rules for a source and destination.
 PyMapper source and destination can be a dictionary or object and is all inclusive by default.
-You must specify what properties to ignore and can customize any destination property with a lambda function.
+You must specify what properties to ignore and can customize any destination property with a function.

 Example: